Valtic/Restaurantes/README.md

-# 🎈 Blank app template
+# 🎈 APP FOR LEAVE COMMENTS IN RESTAURANT ( ONLY FOR YOURS )

-A simple Streamlit app template for you to modify!
+A simple web app for take note about dishes in restaurant,

+It allow you to rate a restaurant and his food.

+Only ir four you, each user only view his owns reviews.

+Its like a food memory in WEB.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)